pwmt/pwmt.github.io/content/girara.md

 ---
-title: zathura
+title: girara
-description: a document viewer
+description: user interface library
 ---

-## zathura
+## girara

 More to come ...